cn-uofbasel/CCN-PacketFuzzing/README.md

 # CCN-PacketFuzzing

 Fuzzing is a software testing technique where unexpected input is passed to a software.
-The project aims to test packet encoding of NDN/CCN implemenations.
-Supported packet formats are *NDN Packet FOrmat* and *CCNx*.
+This project aims to test packet encoding of NDN/CCN implemenations.
+Supported packet formats are *NDN Packet Format* and *CCNx*.
 This software runs on Python 3.6+ and is able to test packet decoding of CCN-lite, PiCN and PyCN-lite.

 ## Setup